v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Prompt for consent on the secure desktop

 - **Minimum session security for NTLM SSP based clients**:
-  This security setting allows a client to require the negotiation of 128-bit encryption and/or NTLMv2 session security.
+  This security setting allows a client to require the negotiation of 128-bit encryption and NTLMv2 session security.
 These values are dependent on the LAN Manager Authentication Level security setting value.
 The options are:

   - *Require NTLMv2 session security* - The connection will fail if NTLMv2 protocol isn't negotiated.